AI for app development

 - How can I query all logs with ERROR status?

-In the Copilot chat, you should see it invoke tools from the dynatrace-apps MCP server before providing its response.
+Your AI assistant should invoke tools from the MCP server before providing its response.

 Available tools